 Narcissa gave her a decidedly Slytherin smirk and Hermione wondered if Draco had not inherited more than his strength and kindness from her, “Anyone who believes themselves to be of the wizarding upper class will to some extent.
 I suspect that your mother-in-law is one who will rue the day the invitations arrive and be quick to change her tune about her approval, likely scramble about in an attempt to find the whereabouts of your wedding.
 Your fiance’s parents will likely bend in the face of it or risk hearing about how perfectly traditional, elegant, and tasteful the wedding was.
 Imagine them having to explain that they had no hand in it?
 The scandal.”

 “As should you,” she said, “If they cannot get out of their own way to acknowledge that their one and only son has chosen a remarkable young woman to spend his life with they deserve to bear the shame and ridicule of their contemporaries for the rest of their lives.”

 Harsh, Hermione thought and wondered if Narcissa would say the same thing if she knew that she was talking about herself.

 They parted at the designated Apparation point in Diagon Alley and promised to exchange letters as Mia continued to gather things for the wedding.
 Hermione promised her an invitation for everything that she’d done for her.
 Narcissa hadn’t asked who she was marrying, respecting her nervousness without talking to her beau about it.

-She would dare say that Narcissa thought of her as her daughter though she found out so little about Hermione and her family other than the fact that she was from a fairly well to do family and her parents had been healers who had been lost in the war.
+She would dare say that Narcissa thought of her as her own daughter though she found out so little about Hermione and her family other than the fact that she was from a fairly well-to-do family and her parents had been healers who had been lost in the war.